Effex-D/blog/_posts/2023-05-11-worst-access-control.md

 Unfortunately, with such sampling machines costing in excess of twenty thousand euros, it was deemed slightly out of the "Whatever is in my wallet" budget of this project.

-## A more practical third property: Physical location.
+## A more practical third property: Physical position.

 Access control systems can be applied to many things.
 A physical location is typical, but an object is also valid.
 If I apply the current access control system as the locking mechanism for a briefcase, it opens up another possibility.